“For it pleased the Father that in Him all the fullness should dwell.”

 Positionally, we can draw upon the fullness of Christ.
 Experientially, it depends upon our application of the principle to life.
 Regardless of whatever may happen to us, God has provided a person who will meet us in our need.
 The circumstances of life will not be easy.
 Life will not go on in bliss.
 On a date, a girl says, “I wish this moment could go on forever.”
 But this life does not sustain uninterrupted happiness.
 Life never remains the same.
 Before we depart from this life, all of us will have our share of pain and pleasure.
 However, our lives are not dependent upon the flow of life; they depend upon Jesus Christ.
 Rest in him frees us from the chains of life.

-The person and work of Christ should be preeminent in every aspect of our lives.
+The complete person and work of Christ should be preeminent in every aspect of our lives.

 Broken-hearted parents need this principle.
 “Whatever happened?
-Where did I make a mistake?
+Where did I make a mistake with my child?
 We took our children to church, but they no longer walk with the Lord.
 They are no longer interested in the Word.”
 This experience is a bitterness parents face.
-It is good to know that Christ is in control.
-He will do for the parent what the parent cannot do for himself.
+It is good to know that Christ is in control, and he will do for the parent what the parent cannot do for himself.